Chief Executive, Stanbic Bank Uganda

 He is a fellow of the Africa Leadership Initiative – East Africa and a member of the Aspen Global Leadership Network.

-Wanjũhĩ Njoroge is the founder of People Planet Africa, an Enterprise involved in Forest Restoration, Sustainability and Inclusive Development that incorporates rural communities which constitute 70% of Africa’s population.
+Wanjũhĩ Njoroge is the Founder of People Planet Africa, an Enterprise involved in Forest Protection & Restoration, Sustainability and Inclusive Development that incorporates rural communities which constitute 70% of Africa’s population.
 She has gained extensive experience working with rural communities and assisting government agencies and organizations incorporate sustainability into their businesses thus increasing their positive impact and profit.
-Wanjuhi is a Young and Emerging Leadership Project fellow of the LéO Africa Institute.

 Global Markets Dealer - Corporate & Investment Banking at Stanbic Bank Uganda